oracle/graal/docs/reference-manual/native-image/guides/include-reachability-metadata-gradle.md

 ### Summary

-This guide demonstrated how to build a native executable using the [GraalVM Reachability Metadata Repository](https://github.com/oracle/graalvm-reachability-metadata) and with the Tracing agent.
+This guide demonstrated how to build a native executable using the [GraalVM Reachability Metadata Repository](https://github.com/oracle/graalvm-reachability-metadata) and with the Tracing Agent.
 The goal was to show the difference, and prove how using the reachability metadata can simplify the work.

 Note that if your application does not call any dynamic features at run time, enabling the GraalVM Reachability Metadata Repository is needless.
 Your workflow in that case would just be: